Myanmar mourns, protests after crackdown's deadliest day yet - WTMJ

 “U.N.
 Security Council member states’ continued refusal to meaningfully act against this never-ending horror is contemptible,” said Ming Yu Hah, the organization’s deputy regional director for campaigns.

 In the meantime, protesters have continued to rally in Myanmar’s streets.
-In one demonstration in Yangon, the country’s biggest city, a small group made its way through a residential area that the day before had seen chaos with police shooting at demonstrators and the protesters responding with fireworks and Molotov cocktails.
+In one demonstration in Yangon, a small group made its way through a residential area that the day before had seen chaos with police shooting at demonstrators and the protesters responding with fireworks and Molotov cocktails.
 The march finished without incident.

 But there were reports on social media that more protesters were killed Sunday.